riteshjkeloth/enable-repo-branch-protection/README.md

 ### Input parameters
  - OrganizationName
  - API token having owner/admin permissions on the target repositories
+ - FROM Date.
+This is used to filter repos created after this Date. `yyyy-mm-dd`
  - branchName(optional). defaults to 'main'
  - githubApiUrl(optional). defaults to 'https://api.github.com'

 ### What does the script do?
- - Fetches the list of repositories for the organization
+ - Fetches the list of repositories for the organization created after the input FromDate
- - Sets the branch protection rules for the specified branch
+ - Sets the branch protection rules for the specified branch(default 'main')

 ### Benefits:
  - Ensures the changes being pushed to the repositories goes through a right review/approval process